The Miami Open is a tennis tournament that usually takes place in March each year in Miami Gardens, Florida, USA.

 Tickets

-Tickets for the 2023 tournament in Miami are on sale now, through the official tournament website.
+Tickets for the 2024 tournament in Miami are for sale through the official tournament website, with ticket prices starting from $22.

 Players